 The aim of this blog from the beginning has been to throw some light onto the lesser known places, stories and people of this fascinating county.
 And today was one of those days when I felt particularly blessed to have been born here.
 Cornwall is overflowing with legends and mysterious traditions – some of which are just being rediscovered.

-Venton Bebilbell, (also known as Fenton Bebilbell) which translates as ‘well of the little people’, had been practically forgotten since it was last mentioned by the historian A K Hamilton Jenkin in the 1930s but these days this ancient site is finding a new place in people’s lives.
+Venton Bebibell, (also known as Fenton Bebilbell) which translates as ‘well of the little people’, had been practically forgotten since it was last mentioned by the historian A K Hamilton Jenkin in the 1930s but these days this ancient site is finding a new place in people’s lives.

 Really wonderful!
 This could quite easily become another annual tradition for me!